Pop! OS: 22.04 LTS

 Pop!_OS 22.04 was released on 25 April 2022 and is based upon Ubuntu 22.04 LTS, which is based on Debian.
 It includes GNOME 42 base with System76 COSMIC UX.
 The ability to update and upgrade Pop!_OS automatically was added to the OS Upgrade & Recovery panel in Settings (Supports: Debian, Flatpak, and Nix packages).

 A new support panel has been added to the bottom of the settings menu.
 This panel gives quick access to troubleshooting resources for Pop!_OS.
 The ability to add a separate background for dark mode and light mode has been added.
 Pop!_Shop has been significantly renovated.
 Changes include: improvements to backend code, improved reliability for package operations (update, install, etc.), UI improvements to aid in allowing small window sizes for tiling, update and install buttons now also function as a progress bar and a new "recently updated" homepage section highlighting newly added or updated applications.

+24.04 LTS

+Pop!_OS 24.04 LTS was released on 11 December 2025 and is based upon Ubuntu 24.04 LTS, which is based on Debian.
+It uses the new COSMIC DE, developed by System76.